 - If you leave your job and have an outstanding 401(k) balance, you’ll have to pay the loan back within a certain amount of time or be subject to tax and early withdrawal penalties.

-- The money you use to pay yourself back is done with post-tax dollars.
+- The money you use to pay yourself back is done with after-tax dollars.

-Although getting a loan from your 401(k) is relatively quick and easy, the benefit of paying yourself back with interest might not make up for the return on investment you could have earned if your funds had remained invested.
+Although getting a loan from your 401(k) is relatively quick and easy, the benefit of paying yourself back with interest will likely not make up for the return on investment you could have earned if your funds had remained invested.

 Another risk: If your financial situation does not improve and you fail to pay the loan back, it will likely result in penalties and interest.